yougotthisconf/yougotthis.io/content/library/articles/2022/power-of-persuasion/index.md

 Don’t assume you know.
 There are usually some details that seem obvious, like, “they want as much money as they can get”, but there may also be other things you can offer which are valuable to them.

-For example, people often say, “when we bought our house, the owners said our offer wasn’t the highest one they had, but they liked us the most”.

-When there are people involved, there are emotions involved, and we prefer to do business with folks we like.
-So, when homeowners have an overriding emotional attachment to their house - because it was their first property, or they raised children and made a lot of memories there - they often want to sell to people that remind them of themselves, or who they believe will look after the place or who “deserve” to have it.
+Take the example of buying someone's house.

-Another reason why people are prepared to accept less money is because there is something else at stake that means more to them.
+When people are prepared to accept less money than they've asked for, it's often because there is something else at stake that means more to them.
 So if the person needs to sell their house quickly, or the seller of their next home is waiting on them, a lower offer from a first-time or cash buyer brings them the momentum that money can’t buy.

 Uncover what the other person really wants by speaking to them and finding out more about their situation.
 Then determine the things you can definitely agree on, which in this case are the mutually-beneficial timescale and whether you fit the profile of the people they want to sell to.

+At work, you might find yourself needing to ask for a budget.
+Making sure you address your decision-maker’s priorities when bidding for the money will increase your chances of success.
+If you’re asking for funding for expensive hardware and justifying it by citing the extra work you’ll be able to do, are you sure that the extra output is worth more to the business than the cost of the new kit?

 ## What Do You Want?
 Set The Default And Find Your Zone Of Possible Agreement (ZOPA)